SustenTerra/backend/README.md

 ## Installation

 - Clone the repository
-- Set poetry environment in folder `poetry config virtualenvs.in-project true`
+- (Recommended) Set poetry environment in folder `poetry config virtualenvs.in-project true`
 - Run `make install` to install dependencies
 - Run `make db-up` to start the database
+- Run `make db-upgrade` to run migrations
+- (Optionally) Run `make db-seed` to run seed and fill database with fake data
 - Run `make start` to run server for the first time and run migrations
-- (Optionally) Run `make db-seed` to run seed and fill database with fake data

 ## Run